 6. TSH can be Incorrect as a Monitoring Test of Thyroid Hormone Replacement

-The Levothyroxine approach recommends simply following serum TSH (Thyroid Stimulating Hormone) as the gold standard for the adequacy of thyroid hormone replacement, which can be an incorrect and misleading approach in a lot of individuals.
+The Levothyroxine-approach recommends to simply follow TSH (Thyroid Stimulating Hormone) as the gold standard for the adequacy of thyroid hormone replacement.
+Unfortunately, this approach can be an incorrect and misleading in a lot of individuals.
 Why?
 Let me explain.

 As I pointed out earlier, peripheral conversion of T4 to T3 is low in a lot of hypothyroid individuals, due to sub-optimally functioning Type 1 Deiodinase.
 However, their Type 2 Deiodinase continues to function normally, producing adequate amounts of T3 from T4 inside the Pituitary.
 Subsequently, TSH production is normal in these individuals, while their peripheral tissues are hypothyroid.

 In other words, your pituitary is normal, but your peripheral tissues are actually hypothyroid.
 In this way, your Levothyroxine may treat the pituitary test (TSH), while you may have low thyroid in your peripheral tissues – muscles, skin, liver, heart, bones, etc. Your physician is satisfied as long as your TSH is normal.
+In other words, your physician is treating TSH and not you.
 Sad but true!

 7. A low TSH does not Always Means Too Much Thyroid Hormone

 Sometimes, even the Pituitary gland is not working normally for a variety of reasons and does not produce adequate amounts of TSH even when a patient is clearly hypothyroid.
 This can utterly confuse most physicians who have the mind-set that a low TSH always means too much thyroid hormone.
-Consequently, the physician may even decrease the dose of the patients’ thyroid hormone, thus making the poor patient even more hypothyroid.
+Consequently, the physician may even decrease the dose of levothyroxine, thus making the poor patient even more hypothyroid.

 One more reason why Levothyroxine does not work in many patients with hypothyroidism.